shahryarfp/LSTM-Text-Generation/README.md

 # Text-Generation using LSTM

 ## Dataset:
-HARRY POTTER AND THE GOBLET OF FIRE https://github.com/shahryarfp/LSTM-Text-Generation/blob/main/dataset.txt
+HARRY POTTER AND THE GOBLET OF FIRE<br>
+https://github.com/shahryarfp/LSTM-Text-Generation/blob/main/dataset.txt

 ## How to use: